-An original application for the current tax year must be filed with the county auditor after the first Monday in January and on or before the first Monday in June.
+An original application for the current tax year must be filed with the county auditor on or before December 31st of the year for which the application is filed.
 "Filed" means received by the auditor's office, not postmarked by the due date.
-For example, the filing period for tax year 2014 is from January 7, 2014, to and including June 2, 2014.
-The applicant should file DTE Form 105A and check the box labeled "current application."
+That means the filing period for tax year 2021 is from January 1, 2021, to and including December 31, 2021.
+The applicant must file DTE Form 105A and check the box labeled "current application."
 An applicant's filing based on disability must include a physician's certificate or a statement from a federal or state agency.
-See pages 12-15 of this Bulletin.
+See pages 12-164 of this Bulletin.
+An applicant filing for the enhanced veteran's exemption must use DTE Form 105I and include documentation from the Department of Veterans Affairs (VA).
+See pages 16-18 of this Bulletin.
+An applicant filing for the exemption for a surviving spouse of a public service officer killed in the line of duty must use DTE form 105K and include a letter or other written confirmation from an employee or officer of the board of trustees of a retirement or pension fund in this state or another state or from the chief or other chief executive of the department, agency, or other employer for which the public service officer served when killed in the line of duty affirming that the public service officer was killed in the line of duty.
+See pages 18-19 of this Bulletin.